 The focus of the Youth Criminal Justice Act, unlike the Criminal Code, is the rehabilitation of the young person, not punishment.

-Accordingly, the emphasis is on treatment and counseling with jail as a last resort – except where the crimes are very serious or the offender has a serious criminal record.
+The emphasis is on treatment and counselling, with jail being a last resort, except where the crimes are very serious or the offender has a serious criminal record.

 Common Charges Related to Youth Offences

 The area of youth offence law includes the following possible charges:

 - Disorderly Conduct

 Sentencing depends entirely upon the charge and nature of the crime.
 Consequences can include community-based sentences or custody and supervision sentences (typically reserved for violent offenders and repeat offenders).

 Both options include time in a youth custody facility and a period of community supervision with maximum sentence lengths ranging from 2-10 years.

 The Youth Criminal Justice Act does allow judges to impose an adult sentence on youth offenders for serious offences committed when they were 14 years of age or older.

 Frequently Asked Questions About Youth Offence Charges in Alberta

 If you are a youth who has been charged with committing an offence, you will appear before a judge to have your case heard and for the charges to be read out loud.